SergeiOssokine/droughwatch_capstone/README.md

 ```bash
 make launch_training_infra`
 ```
 This will take a while the first time you run it, as it will be necessary to pull and build the images.
-Check that you can access the `Airflow` server at `http://localhost:8080`.
-You can log in with the default password.
+This may take a while (5-10 minutes depending on the internet connection).
+Check that you can access the `Airflow` server at `http://localhost:8080` (it might take 2 minutes or so for the webserver to spin up).
+You can log in with the default password (`admin:admin`).
 You should see several DAGs.

 You are now all set to do the training!